hellonearthis/LM-AI-studio/README.md

 ### Searching

 1. Navigate to the **Search** page
-2. Enter keywords to search descriptions (comma-separated for multiple terms)
+2. Enter keywords to search descriptions. **Fuzzy search** handles typos (e.g., "ocian" finds "ocean")
+3. **Weighted Results**: Matches in object lists and tags rank higher than general descriptions
-3. **Toggle AND/OR mode**: Use the switch to match ALL terms or ANY term
+4. **Toggle AND/OR mode**: Use the switch to match ALL terms or ANY term
-4. Filter by tags or scene type
+5. Filter by tags or scene type
-5. Set date ranges to narrow results
+6. Set date ranges to narrow results
-6. **Right-click tags** to edit or delete them inline
+7. **Right-click tags** to edit or delete them inline
-7. Click the **+** button to add new tags to any image
+8. Click the **+** button to add new tags to any image
-8. **Click any filename** to open it in your file explorer
+9. **Click any filename** to open it in your file explorer

 ### Tags & Objects